Bioconductor/Contributions/.github/ISSUE_TEMPLATE/issue_template.md

   Passing these checks does not result in automatic acceptance.
 The package will then undergo a formal review and recommendations for acceptance regarding other Bioconductor standards will be addressed.

+- [ ] I understand Bioconductor's [AI and Third Party Code][10] policy and will acknowledge accordingly if applicable.

 - [ ] My package addresses statistical or bioinformatic issues related to the analysis and comprehension of high throughput genomic data.